Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/before-you-begin/prod-azure-create-network.md

 sidebar_position: 7
 ---

+[Remove this topic for production]

+***ta: We can remove this topic, resources template is not supported in production.
+We need to ask users to get their Resource group, Vnet and subnet from admin or create one of their own following the Azure documentation***

 # Create a resource group and network

 Create an Azure resource group and virtual network (VNet) in which the engine will run ***["in which to deploy the engine"?]***.
 If you have questions regarding your permissions or how to create a resource group or VNet, reach out to ***[best way to describe this person]***.